remigermain/ft_printf/README.md

  %o %O              for unsigned octal integer
  %x %X              for unsigned hexadecimal integer
  %p                 for pointer
- %f %F              for double float
+ %f %F              for float
- %e %E              for double float with exponent
+ %e %E              for float with exponent
- %g %G              for double float witout ending zero digit
+ %g %G              for float witout ending zero digit
  %n                 for assign to int* the Number of characters
  %m                 for print errno values
  %ts                for print double char*